athene227/nft-frontend/contracts/README.md

 A simple sale is always in the blockchain's native asset which doesn't support allowances.
 Purchase via simple sale therefore transfers the asset directly to the seller from the buyer - and the NFT via allowances from the seller to the buyer.

+#### Asset allowances

+All ERC20 and NFT interactions are performed via allowances.
+Whenever you want to sell an NFT, buy an NFT, make a bid or make an offer, you have to first add the corresponding marketplace contract allowance to manage your ERC20 and/or NFT.
+In other words: whenever you want to offer some asset to (possibly) get some other asset, the marketplace has to have (in advance) allowance to withdraw your assets - even if it withdraws the assets only in the case of a successful sale.

+In the case of ERC20 allowances, the `approve` function should be used for giving allowance.
+In the case of NFT allowance, the `setApprovalForAll` function should be used.

+The only exception is buying a listed asset with a simple sale: you need to send the native asset directly with your purchase.

 #### Royalty

 For each completed sale (a direct sale or a successfully completed auction),